redbadger/crux/docs/src/part-4/runtime.md

-Which of the three constructors a given operation may be sent with is decided by the operation type itself: an operation declares a `RequestKind` — notify, request or stream — and the other two constructors stop compiling for it.
+Which of the three constructors a given operation may be sent with is decided by the operation type itself: an operation declares a `OperationKind` — notify, request or stream — and the other two constructors stop compiling for it.
 That declaration is also what the runtime records on the `RequestHandle` it builds, and what type generation hands to shells.
 An operation that declares nothing keeps the older behaviour, where the